vitest-dev/vitest/docs/api/index.md

   ```

   :::warning
-  If the code is not awaited, then you will have a false-positive test that will pass every time.
+  If the assertion is not awaited, then you will have a false-positive test that will pass every time.
 To make sure that assertions are actually happened, you may use [`expect.assertions(number)`](#expect-assertions).
   :::

 ### rejects